-- 2 cups fresh cranberries
+- 2 cups fresh or frozen cranberries

 - 4 cups water